 - No Good Deed Goes Unpunished: Pucci wanted to stop accidental incest from happening, though the method he chose was less than morally righteous.
-The result is that his sister killed herself, his brother turned into a psychopath, and sent the two of them on a collision course that would inevitably end up with one or the other dead.
+The result is that his sister killed herself, his brother turned into a remorseless killer, and sends the two of them on a collision course that would inevitably end up with either one of them dead.

 - Obliviously Evil: Weather Report says this is what makes Pucci the worst kind of evil there is as he genuinely doesn't think what he is doing is wrong so long as he can reach Heaven.

 - Older Than They Look: Similarly to Jotaro, Pucci appears to have aged very little since his tutelage under Dio twenty-three years before.
 Keep in mind that he's pushing 40 at the time of the story.